Is Painless Exercise Really Worth It? Examining the Truth of Post-Session Aches and Pains

 But is painless exercise effective?
 Can you really reap the rewards of your workout if there is no pain involved?
 The answer is a resounding yes.
 Aches and pains are a natural response to exercise, but they are not necessarily an indication of how effective your workout is.
 In fact, there is no scientific evidence that suggests that feeling sore after a workout is essential for seeing results.

 What’s more, aches and pains can be a sign that you are pushing yourself too hard.
-If you are constantly feeling the burn and pushing yourself beyond what your body can handle, you may be in danger of and putting yourself at risk for injury.
+If you are constantly feeling the burn and pushing yourself beyond what your body can handle, you may be in danger of overtraining and putting yourself at risk for injury.
 So, in some cases, painless exercise may be the better option.

 Investigating the Reality Behind Painless Exercise